My Name Up in Lights

 My Name Up in Lights is The Secret Handshake's third full-length studio album.
 It was released on April 29, 2009 on Triple Crown Records.
 Luis Dubuc began writing songs for My Name Up in Lights immediately after he finished One Full Year and eventually ended with 60 songs to choose from for his follow-up album.
 Dubuc wrote, played, recorded, programmed and produced the whole record himself in his home studio.

-The album reached #17 on the Billboard Heatseekers chart and #45 on the Independent Albums chart.
+The album reached No. 17 on the Billboard Heatseekers chart and No. 45 on the Independent Albums chart.